 Join us for an evening of poetry put on by the Prime Time Poets!
 Please register.

-Richard Smith holds a PhD in English from the University of Florida.
+Richard Smyth holds a PhD in English from the University of Florida.
 He is currently the Library Media Specialist at Cathedral High School, and also teaches VM606- Writing for Interactive Media as an adjunct at Emerson College.

 His work has appeared in the Southern Poetry Review, Tampa Review, Kansas Quarterly, Midwest Quarterly, Caesura, Florida Review and others.
 Richard blogs at Scholaris Erratus and The Electrate Professor, and he edits the poetry journal Albatross, which is published by The Anabiosis Press.

 Tom Wylie was born in Albany, New York and has lived and worked in New England most of his life.
 He began his career as a teacher on the island of Panay in the Philippines with the U.S. Peace Corps, followed by service as a VISTA volunteer in Waterloo, Iowa.
 He was a community organizer for several years prior to pursuing graduate studies at UMASS Amherst.
 He has worked in higher education for 30 years at colleges in Boston, Maine and Rhode Island.

 A lifelong runner, Tom has completed twelve marathons.
 A writer of 40-plus years of journals, letters, observations and academic papers, Tom believes that writing through journaling is a "Source of personal liberation".
 In October 2014 he published Cold Car, a collection of his poems.